dd010101/vyos-jenkins/manual/jenkins/readme.md

-Here I post some scripts as example how to manage Jenkins automatically.
+Example scripts how to manage Jenkins automatically.

 In order to make scripts work you need to create API token update script to use your credentials.